wenn/battlestation/README.md

 # Battlestation
 Setting up a new machine?
 Let [ansible][ansible] do all the work.
-Save hours of managing downloads, installations, configurations and trying to remember where things should be.
+Save hours of finding downloads, managing installations, setting up configurations and trying to remember where things should be.

-With [ansible] we're able to set up a new machine automatically, it can take only seconds to get your machine ready.
+With [ansible] we're able to set up a new machine automatically, it can take only minutes to get your machine ready.
 [Ansible][ansible] commands are repeatable in an idempotent manner, meaning, it can be ran again to correct issues without having to run previously successful commands.

 Credit to [Josheph Kahn's blog][josephkahn].